You want smart political talk without the meltdowns?

 It's not good for the forgotten men and women.

-But it's gotten worse every day.
+The corporate side is good, but it's gotten worse every day.

-Hey, listen, you've heard me talk about the and by the way, I don't have a problem calling out weak, timid Republicans.
+Hey, listen, you've heard me talk about the, and by the way, I don't have a problem calling out weak, timid Republicans.

-I don't have a you notice the media, all they they're only one-sided.
+You notice the media, they're only one-sided.

 They only care about their ideology.